On the morning of May 23, 2015, on a highway in Scott County, Kentucky, two cars kissed and then pitched off the road.

 Several people from the conference call blocked off the third week of February in our calendars; some of us planned to carpool to Kentucky.
 Olmstead reserved an Airbnb in Louisville, one with bunk beds and a pull-out couch.
 We debated who should take on the role of the white character witness: Who knew Abdallah best?
 Ultimately, Olmstead and I were cast.

-I felt desperate for information, in much the same way that my clients did when I was a caseworker.
-They often wanted any useful thing I could tell them, any crumb of knowledge.
-How strange to be on the other side.
+I felt desperate for information, in much the same way that my clients did when I was a resettlement caseworker.
+Refugees often wanted any useful thing I could tell them, any crumb of knowledge.
+How strange now to be on the other side.
 I counted down the days until my first phone call with Carman, which Olmstead also joined.

-“I think he’s innocent,” Carman said.
+“I think he’s innocent,” Carman told us.
 He was a fast talker, with what I assumed was a Kentucky accent.
 “It was just an accident.
 Mohamed didn’t do anything wrong.”

 To be clear, Carman continued, Abdallah had been speeding.
 My brain fumbled with this information.
 The Abdallah I knew followed rules to a fault.
 The cognitive dissonance ground down the words even as I transcribed them.